 Air pollution can be confusing.
 As a topic, it’s often not well understood or well-reported about.
 That means separating fact from fiction can often be hard to do.

-We get many questions about air pollution in our office, and understandably so.
+We get many questions about air pollution in the Smart Air office–understandably so.
 It’s a topic that isn’t well understood or well-reported about in certain parts of the countries in which we work.
 In some cases, it is difficult to distinguish research-backed findings from common misconceptions–misconceptions that sometimes even get repeated in the media.
 To contribute to collective learning, here is a quick list of top 10 facts about air pollution.

 - Air pollution is made up of chemicals, particulates, and biological materials.
 Common components include, but are not limited to: nitrogen, sulfur, carbon monoxide, carbon dioxide, dust, and ash.